-- (c) 84,427,246 shares of the Company held by a company controlled by TDT3 as trustee of DT3. - (3) These companies are subsidiaries of the Company and such shares are held through TUT1 as trustee of UT1.
+- (c) 84,427,246 shares of the Company held by a company controlled by TDT3 as trustee of DT3. - (3) Such 167,396 shares are jointly held by Mr. Donald Jeffrey Roberts and his wife. - (4) These companies are subsidiaries of the Company and such shares are held through TUT1 as trustee of UT1.
 By virtue of Mr. Li Tzar Kuoi, Victor's deemed interests as described in Note (2)(a) above, Mr. Li Tzar Kuoi, Victor is taken to have a duty of disclosure in relation to such shares under the SFO as a Director of the Company.